navillasa/navillasa.github.io/_posts/2025-08-24-multi-cloud-llm-router-journey.md

 ## Lessons Learned

 Go really is fantastic for infrastructure tools.
 The concurrency model and standard library made building the router straightforward, and I'm convinced it was the right choice.
 Pulumi's type safety turned out to be a game-changer – catching configuration errors at compile time saved hours of debugging that I would have spent with Terraform.
-ArgoCD scales beautifully, and the app-of-apps pattern makes managing multiple clusters intuitive.
+ArgoCD and the app-of-apps pattern makes managing multiple clusters intuitive.
 CPU inference is surprisingly cost-effective when you use quantized models properly.

 From a project management perspective, making incremental commits that tell a story made the project much more maintainable.
 Writing comprehensive documentation helped clarify the architecture in my own mind.
-And investing time in setup automation was absolutely worth it – the interactive scripts make the project accessible to new contributors.

-## What's Next

-The foundation is solid and ready for expansion.
-The immediate priorities are:

-**Phase 1: Complete Cloud Deployment**
-- Deploy the working system to AWS, GCP, and Azure clusters
-- Validate the cost-aware routing across all three providers

-**Phase 2: Production Features**
-- Add more sophisticated models like Phi-3 and Llama 2 for production workloads
-- Implement circuit breaker patterns for improved reliability
-- Add request queueing for handling traffic spikes
-- Build cost dashboards in Grafana for financial monitoring
-- Implement A/B testing capabilities for model experimentation

 ## From Learning Project to Production System

 What started as a way to learn new technologies is becoming a production-ready system that could save significant money for organizations running LLM workloads at scale.
 The combination of Go's performance, Pulumi's type safety, ArgoCD's GitOps capabilities, and multi-cloud redundancy creates a powerful platform for cost-optimized AI inference.

 The project demonstrates that with the right architecture and tooling, you can build sophisticated infrastructure that's both cost-effective and highly available.
 While still in active development, the foundation is solid and the local testing validates the core concepts.

-This has been an incredible journey from a simple self-hosted LLM on Hetzner to a (soon-to-be) global, multi-cloud AI infrastructure platform.
-The next chapter involves completing the cloud deployment and scaling to production workloads.

 ---